 - Also known as responsive designs, these are websites that automatically resize for smartphones and tablets.
 The design is often simplified as well to make better use of the mobile interface.

 - While Weebly’s newer templates are usually responsive, they have many that aren’t.
 They’ll look OK on a smartphone, but they won’t be as good as a responsive template.

 - There aren’t any specialized tools for mobile users.
 Plus, Google prefers responsive websites for mobile users.
-If a smartphone user is looking for a website, there’s a lower chance that your website will show up.

 - Root access refers to being able to access the server via FTP.
 FTP makes it easy to upload or download files, which is essential with larger websites.

 - While Weebly allows you to access and change the source code, you have no access to the server.
 That can be a major turn off for some people.

 - Hierarchy determines how the pages go in order.
 For example, you’ll need to set this to know which page is first, second, third and on.
 Consider this your map and how the website will be navigated.